 If deregulation were to become a reality, any person without any formal education could practice cosmetology.
 This would put consumers at risk of injuries, burns, infections, and the spread of diseases like hepatitis and Methicillin-Resistant Staphylococcus (MRSA).

-There are 1,098,000 professionals in the beauty industry.
-According to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, overall employment is expected to grow 14 percent from 2010 to 2020.
-This is as fast as the average growth for all industries as a whole!
+There are 1.4 million professionals in the beauty industry.
+According to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, overall employment is expected to grow 9 percent from 2018 to 2028.
+This is as nearly double the projected percent growth in total U.S. employment during the same period!

-This report also states that 85 percent of licensed cosmetology individuals are women.
+This report also states that 83 percent of licensed cosmetology individuals are women and 53 percent of licensed individuals are minorities.
 The professional beauty industry is not an industry with roadblocks and barriers to success… it is strong and growing.
 However, there is room for improvement.
 Occupational licensing and government regulations should be reviewed, and processes can be streamlined to reduce bureaucratic red tape.

 Beauty professionals have invested in a serious and legitimate career field.
 Safety standards and professionalism in the industry should never be weakened or compromised.
 Licensing of all beauty professionals is essential to the integrity and professionalism of this industry.